albandum/mailtester/README.md

 python mailtester.py streak_stage_name

 # Input format
-A csv file called "inputlist.csv" should be in the same folder have the right format
+A csv file called "inputlist.csv" should be in the same folder have the same format than the example provided

 # Output format
 valid.csv: uploadable directly to streak